hashicorp/terraform-provider-boundary/docs/resources/auth_method_ldap.md

 - `client_certificate` (String) PEM-encoded X.509 client certificate in ASN.1 DER form that can be used to authenticate against an LDAP server(optional).
 - `client_certificate_key` (String) PEM-encoded X.509 client certificate key in PKCS #8, ASN.1 DER form used with the client certificate (optional).
 - `client_certificate_key_hmac` (String) The HMAC of the client certificate key returned by the Boundary controller, which is used for comparison after initial setting of the value.
+- `dereference_aliases` (String) Control how aliases are dereferenced when performing the search.
+Can be one of: NeverDerefAliases, DerefInSearching, DerefFindingBaseObj, and DerefAlways (optional).
 - `description` (String) The auth method description.
 - `discover_dn` (Boolean) Use anon bind to discover the bind DN of a user (optional).
 - `enable_groups` (Boolean) Find the authenticated user's groups during authentication (optional).